Realm: Subarctic Eurasia

-The Polar forests in the far North are sparse, and abound with swamps, lichens, dwarf birch, and berries.
+The Polar forests in the far North are sparse and abound with swamps, lichens, dwarf birch, and berries.
 The greatest diversity can be found in the South, where conifers thrive alongside English oak, Norway maple, small-leaved linden, and elm.
-The continental climate is marked by temperature extremes, and becomes increasingly evident from North to South, and from West to East.
+The continental climate is marked by temperature extremes and becomes increasingly evident from North to South and West to East.
 Strewn with glaciers, the Northerly mountains harbor the highest peak of the region, Mount Narodnaya, at 1,895 m.

 1. Ivanova, N., 2014.
 Differentiation of forest vegetation after clear-cuttings in the Ural Montains.
 Modern Applied Science, 8(6), p.195.

 2. Russian Nature.
 Ural.
 [Online].
 [Accessed 30th July 2019].
 Available from: http://www.rusnature.info/zap/05.htm

 3. IUCN Redlist.
 Sable.
 [Online].
 [Accessed 30th July 2019].
 Available from: https://www.iucnredlist.org/species/41652/45213477#conservation-actions